10.9 — Type deduction for functions

 If such a case is desired for some reason, you can either explicitly specify a return type for your function (in which case the compiler will try to implicitly convert any non-matching return expressions to the explicit return type), or you can explicitly convert all of your return statements to the same type.
 In the example above, the latter could be done by changing 5 to 5.0, but static_cast can also be used for non-literal types.

-A major downside of functions that use an auto return type is that such functions must be fully defined before they can be used (a forward declaration is not sufficient).
+1. Functions that use an auto return type must be fully defined before they can be used (a forward declaration is not sufficient).
 For example:

 #include <iostream>